CedyrLabs/DroneCAN/README.md

 ## DroneCAN Network Architecture
 DroneCAN is a decentralised peer network where each peer (node) can speak with every other peer on the network through a publish/subscribe architecture.
-Each peer has a unique numeric ID (known as the peer ID).
+Each peer has a unique numeric ID (known as the node ID).

 ```mermaid
 classDiagram